Embedded Fields (EF)¶

 - Ensuring PCI Compliance

-Embedded fields are a method of integrating payment forms directly into a merchant's website or application, rather than redirecting users to an external payment page.
+Embedded Fields are a method of integrating payment forms directly into a merchant's website or application, rather than redirecting users to an external payment page.
+This provides a seamless checkout experience while keeping sensitive card data secure.

 Pre-Integration Requirements¶